hamxabaig/new-github-pull-request-url/readme.md

 ##### title

 Type: `string`<br>
-Required: `true`
+Required: `false`

 The pull request title.
+If not provided, Github will automatically make the last commit as title

 ##### base